 Do You Know The Impact Smoking Has on Surgery?

 The deadly side effects of smoking have been a well-known, ongoing issue for many years.
 Therefore, you can be sure that smoking before or after surgery may have harmful side effects on your body and increase your chances of having complications during recovery.

 The New and Improved you!

 Deciding to undergo elective surgery is commonly a decision made to achieve a higher level of self-esteem, confidence and improve your health and wellbeing.
 These are positive changes you are making to your body.
-Smoking before or after your procedure will only contradict the decision you have made to improve your quality of life, by putting yourself in real danger of having an unstable, unsafe recovery that could be fatal.
+Smoking too soon before or after your procedure may well compromise the decision you have made to improve your quality of life.
+Smoking too close to, or following your surgery, increases the likelihood of an unsatisfactory recovery and aesthetic outcome, as well as medical complications.

 If you cannot give up smoking before surgery, your surgeon will not proceed with the procedure.
 You MUST stop smoking AT LEAST 28 days prior to surgery and 28 days post-surgery.
 This will give your body the BEST chance of healing, and a clean incision line.
 Our Plastic Surgeons recommend ceasing smoking for 1 – 2 months before and 1 – 2 months post-surgery.
 It takes that amount of time for the nicotine to be excreted, and for your tissue to recover to a reasonable vascularity to make the procedure safe, and give the best result.